 The E.L.
-Meyers High School Speech and Debate Team is very pleased to invite you to the Nineteenth Annual Dr. Martin Luther King Open Speech & Debate Tournament to be held on Saturday, January 19, 2019 at E.L.
+Meyers High School Speech and Debate Team is very pleased to invite you to the Nineteenth Annual Dr. Martin Luther King Open Speech & Debate Tournament to be held on Saturday, March 30, 2019 at E.L.
 Meyers High School in Wilkes-Barre, PA.
-In the event the tournament must be postponed for reasons of weather conditions, it will be held on the following day, Sunday, January 20, 2019.
+This is rescheduled from the original date of January 19, 2019.

 We offer competition in sixteen different speech and debate events, five of which are unique to this tournament and bear special relationships to the life and legacy of Dr, King.
 Because one of the missions of our tournament is to honor the memory of Dr. King, we permit double entries in order to encourage participation in the special Dr. King events.

 Our speech events are declamation, original oratory, oral interpretation of prose and poetry, extemporaneous speaking, dramatic performance, dramatic duo, program oral interpretation and crisis management.
 The special Dr. King speech events are Dr. King declamation (presentation of a speech or sermon from respected civil rights leaders, open to all competitors, manuscripts permitted); Dr. King commentary (limited prep on topics related to Dr. King's legacy and causes); Dr. King oratory (on topic related to Dr. King's legacy or causes); and, Dr. King original poetry (inspired by Dr. King's life, legacy or causes).
 The speech events will have three rounds of preliminary competition followed by a final round, or, if the number of competitors in the event are sufficient, a semi-final and a final round.